CREATIVE ECONOMY

 |

-is our Exhibit Series.
+Art in Public Places (AiPP) is our Exhibit Series.
 Artists are provided public space to sell their work.
-SAAC hosts a reception and publicity for each event, handles the collecting and reporting of sales taxes, and takes a substantially reduced commission of 20%.
-These 6-7 shows each year exhibit a wide-range of talent and media, including a number of award-winning Southern artists.
+SAAC hosts a reception and publicity for each event, handles the collecting and reporting of sales taxes, and takes a substantially reduced commission of 20%. exhibts generally alternate between group and solo exhits and last around two months per exhibit.
+These 6-7 shows each year exhibit a wide-range of talent and media, including a number of award-winning Southern and International artists.

 Our Submittable Page includes open calls for group shows as well as opportunities to submit your work for a potential solo show.
 Take a look! |